Why Life Insurance from your Super Fund may not be so super!

 A 2 year benefit period does not provide long term security.
 If your injury or illness extends past 2 years your income protection payments would stop and you would then be reliant on social security.
 For a 30 year old, the difference between a benefit period paying to age 65 and a 2 year benefit period could be up to 33 more years of payments.

 In some cases super funds will cease paying income protection or temporary incapacity payments once a TPD or permanent incapacity payout is made.
-However this is not the case with retail policies where lump sum TPD policies and Income Protection policies are treated separately.
-Therefore a decision to pay a TPD benefit does not affect the ongoing payments under an income protection policy.
+However this is not the case with retail policies, where lump sum TPD policies and Income Protection policies are treated separately, so that a decision to pay a TPD benefit does not affect the ongoing payments under an income protection policy.

-19. Super fund income protection is usually Indemnity not Agreed Value
+19. Super fund income protection has a more restrictive Indemnity definition

-Typically superannuation income protection policies are “indemnity” type, which means the most that can be paid in the event of a claim will be 75% of your income in the 12 months prior to becoming sick or injured.
+Typically superannuation income protection policies are “indemnity” type, which means the most that can be paid in the event of a claim will be up to 70% or 75% of your income in the 12 months prior to becoming sick or injured.

 This may be a problem if your income has fallen in the period just prior to your claim.
 You may have a lower income because you worked fewer hours or you had an unpaid break from work for maternity or study leave.
 Or if you are self-employed you may have had a particularly tough year.

 Retail income protection policies can offer more generous indemnity definitions.
-Some will pay 75% of your highest 12 month income in the last 2 or 3 years, to avoid your income being unfairly impacted by the most recent year.
+Some will allow you to average your income over 2 or 3 years to reduce the extent to which your benefit is impacted by a short term drop in income.

 20. Retail policies offer the ability to Superlink